-Heyri Art Valley is Korea’s largest artistic community with an area of approximately 495,868 square metres (5,337,480 sq ft).
-In 1997, Heyri was conceived as a planned settlement.
-It began in 1998 with an inaugural meeting attended by 380 cultural artists.
-This unique community village integrates concepts that coexist in the fields of production, exhibit, sales, and habitation of cultural art.
-From a functional perspective, the Heyri Art Valley was planned with an urban form that focused on cultural businesses.
-It is home to many galleries, museums, exhibit halls, concert halls, small theaters, cafes, restaurants, bookstores, guest houses, art shops, and creative living spaces for artists.
-Each building was designed by dozens of nationally and internationally renowned architects, who also designed features of the natural landscape, such as mountains, hills, swamps, and brooks.
-The community derives its name from a traditional Nongyo (farming song), “the sound of Heyri,” native to the region.
+This unique community village integrates various concepts in the fields of production, exhibition, sales, and habitation of cultural art.
+Functionally, Heyri Art Valley was planned with an urban design that emphasizes cultural businesses.
+The community boasts numerous galleries, museums, exhibit halls, concert halls, small theaters, cafes, restaurants, bookstores, guest houses, art shops, and creative living spaces for artists.
+Each building within the community was designed by nationally and internationally renowned architects, who also incorporated features of the natural landscape, such as mountains, hills, swamps, and brooks.

 History